aftersound/weave/dev-support/documents/service-executor-development-guide.md

 }
 ```
 - Weave service runtime periodically scans for changes of service metadata, it'll see this service metadata and load it.
-- Lastly, make a service call to verify if the service executory works as expected.
+- Lastly, make a service call to verify if the service executor works as expected.
 ```html
 http://WEAVE_INSTANCE:PORT/magic-show?magicName=rabbit-in-a-hat
 ```